 If you’re looking for an upbeat and celebratory song for Easter, you can go wrong with Passion’s “Remember.”

 Songwriter Brett Younker was struck in his reading of Deuteronomy how Moses was calling Israel to remember all God had done for them.
-Younker was struck by how easy it is for us to forget who we are and how faithful God is to us.
+Younker was struck by how easy it is for us to forget who we are and how deep the Father loves us.

 “If I can remember the empty grave,” Younker says, “everything is reframed by that.
 Heartache, loss, pain, struggle, all of those things are not greater than what Jesus has done when he rose from the grave.”